jericson/jericson.github.io/_posts/2019-06-22-disneyland.md

 ---

-Stack Overflow struggles to be a place where people are delighted.
+Stack Overflow struggles to be a place where people are delighted, however.
 Yes, people searching for solutions are often delighted to find answers.
 But they leave as soon as they can.
 (If we're lucky, they vote up the answers that helped and the questions that helped them find those answers.)
 Askers aren't delighted because there are so